 The boutique Pfeiffer Winery near Junction City sells exclusively from their tasting room.
 You can't find this wine at stores, or even in local restaurants.
 However, Pfeiffer Winery's 2007 Pinot Noir Blue Dot Reserve was selected to represent Oregon Pinot Noir at the 2009 Obama inauguration.
 The "Presidential Pinot," is just one of many interesting back-stories to Pfeiffer Winery.
 And the best place to hear these stories is at one of their popular "Pinot Clinics" held frequently at the winery.

-The largest and most iconic local winery is King Estate, known for its award-wining wines and sustainable farming.
-Enthroned on a vineyard covered hill, this European-inspired facility offers a world-class wine country experience complete with sweeping picturesque views, an elegant tasting room, a top-notch on-site restaurant, and exquisite events.
-From their solar-panels to their raptor program, King Estate serves as a leader for organic wine production.
+The largest and most iconic local winery is King Estate, known for its award-winning wines and sustainable farming.
+Enthroned on a vineyard-covered hill, this European-inspired facility offers a world-class wine country experience complete with sweeping picturesque views, an elegant tasting room, a top-notch on-site restaurant, and exquisite events.
+From their solar panels to their raptor program, King Estate serves as a leader for organic wine production.

 Today there are wine tour companies springing up around the growing wine industry so it is easy to plan a day exploring wine country.
 Locals are extremely proud of Oregon wines and you will find regional wines on many restaurant menus and in local bottle shops and natural food stores.
 Alaska Airlines has even partnered with the wine industry so that Oregon wines fly free when visitors are taking their precious purchases back home.
 If you like wine, or just want to learn a little more about it, the unpretentious, uncrowded and award-winning South Willamette Valley's wine county is just the place to visit.